ec-europa/joinup-dev/docs/piwik.md

 * Adblockers or other privacy enhancing extensions might be blocking the requests.
 * The browser's "Do not track" option might be enabled.

+If you get the error `Driver devicemapper failed to remove root filesystem` when stopping the Piwik containers, then shut down your web server and try again.